solvialab/infragate-landing/docs/readme.md

 ## 1. Quick start

-Pick the deployment path that matches your environment — both use the same Helm chart with different values files, tuned for the ingress controller, storage class, and networking model of each target.
+Pick the deployment path that matches your environment â€” both use the same Helm chart with different values files, tuned for the ingress controller, storage class, and networking model of each target.

 | | **Existing OKE cluster** *(recommended for production)* | **Single-node k3s on an OCI VM** |
 |---|---|---|